Canyon Country Club Estados

 - Aluminum foil may not be placed in unit windows.

-- Tradesmen are not allowed in the complex between 8 p.m.-7 a.m. or during any hours on Sundays, except for emergencies.
+- Tradesmen are not to work in the complex between 7 p.m. and 7 a.m., Monday through Saturday, or during any hours on Sundays, except for emergencies.

 - The trash dumpsters shall be used for the disposal of normal household refuse only.